jacklul/ALVR-USB/README.md

 | disconnectCommand | "" | Executed when previously connected valid device disconnects |
 | clientActivity | "alvr.client.quest/com.polygraphene.alvr.OvrActivity" | ALVR client activity to launch when connected |
 | customDevices | "" | Custom ADB device names |

+Some functionalities can be disabled by setting their config variable to an empty string (`""`) .

 #### Sample config:
 ```ini